Brown bullhead: Conservation

 Brown bullheads hold no special status on the International Union for Conservation of Nature and Natural Resources, the United States Endangered Species Program, or under the CITES appendix.
 Brown bullheads can tolerate very low dissolved oxygen levels that result from industrial and domestic pollution, aiding in their overall high rate of survivorship.
 Brown bullheads are the most abundant species in many lakes and streams across the continent.

 In Missouri, the brown bullhead is listed as a Species of Conservation Concern and is threatened by habitat destruction, particularly the drainage of swamps in the Missouri Bootheel for conversion into farmland.

+Transmissible cancer

+In 2026, a clonally transmissible form of melanoma was identified among brown bullheads in Lake Memphramagog.